-Why Does the California DMV require a Motor Vehicle Dealer Surety Bond?
+Why Does The California DMV Require An Auto Dealer Surety Bond?

-California Motor Vehicle Dealer Surety Bonds, (also known as a California Auto Dealer Bond), are required by the California Department of Motor Vehicles for auto dealers conducting business in the state.
+California Auto Dealer Surety Bonds, (also known as a California Motor Vehicle Dealer Bond), are required by the California Department of Motor Vehicles for auto dealers conducting business in the state.
 The bond amounts vary and are dependent on the type of license required:

 - Motorcycle dealers, motorcycle lessor-retailers, ATV dealers and wholesale-only dealers (Less than 25 vehicles per year) require a $10,000 surety bond